Multisensory Reading Clinic

 Greater Montreal, Quebec, Canada

-Learn the best & the most effective reading & spelling skills
+Learn from the EXPERT: the best & the most effective reading & spelling skills

 The Greater Montreal's only direct, explicit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with 100% SUCCESS literacy intervention, remediation, and prevention

-The reading program for an individual with a specific language difficulty called dyslexia should be individualized and the instruction should be explicit, structured, systematic, and cumulative phonics-based method because the English language is based on sounds that represents the language at the elemental level.
-This teaching principle to read and spell applies to any language with an alphabetic writing system that represents language at the phoneme level (sound), including the French language.
+What is the best, most appropriate, and most effective reading program for a student with dyslexia?
+The reading program for an individual with a specific language difficulty called dyslexia should be individualized, and the instruction should be explicit, structured, systematic, and cumulative using a phonics-based method.
+This is because the English language is based on sounds that represent the language at the elemental level.
+This teaching principle for reading and spelling applies to any language with an alphabetic writing system that represents language at the phoneme level (sound), including the French language.

 -

-The reading teacher MUST know the root cause of the student's reading problem and MUST know what and how to start the student's literacy instruction; for example, if the student does not know the sounds of the language then the reading teacher must teach the sounds first and must start with the individual sounds.
+The reading teacher MUST know the root cause of the student's reading problem and MUST know what and how to start the student's literacy instruction.
+For example, if the student does not know the sounds of the language, then the reading teacher must teach the sounds first and must start with the individual sounds.

 -